Mirza Delibašić: Career ending

 In early summer 1983, twenty-nine-year-old Delibašić left Real Madrid and signed with the Italian League club JuveCaserta coached by his former Bosna mentor Bogdan Tanjević.

 In August 1983, the team went for preseason training and conditioning to the town of Bormio in the Italian Alps.
 Following the gruelling altitude training, after coming back south to Caserta, Delibašić suffered a near-fatal brain hemorrhage that would turn out to be career-ending.
 With Delibašić in critical condition, a private plane was immediately organized to airlift him to the Military Medical Academy (VMA) in Belgrade where he was hospitalized for months.
 He survived and recovered, but not enough to return to playing professional basketball thus being forced into retirement effective immediately at only the age of twenty nine.

 National team career

 En route to a place among the greatest European players, Delibašić won every major FIBA tournament with the senior Yugoslavia national team, including: the gold medal at the 1980 Summer Olympics, EuroBasket gold two times (1975 and 1977), and the FIBA World Cup gold at the 1978 FIBA World Championship.

 Coaching career

+Delibašić briefly managed Bosna on a few occasions following his retirement during the late 1980s and early 1990s.
 Delibašić lived in Sarajevo throughout the 1992–1996 siege of the city during the Bosnian War.
 Simultaneously, he coached the newly established Bosnian national basketball team at EuroBasket 1993 in Germany, where they finished in 8th place.